 The structure of the Late Roman army was the result of reforms instituted by Constantine (306–337), which built on the reforms of Diocletian (284–305), which, in turn, built on lessons learned during the, so-called, Third-Century Crisis.
 The upshot of this evolutionary process was that the army was divided into two main elements: the comitatenses (mobile field-armies) and the limitanei (frontier troops).
 (The term limitanei is first attested in 363: Theodosian Code XII, 1.56) The commander of the frontier forces in a particular region, which could range over more than a single province, had the title dux (duke) or sometimes, rather grander, comes (count).
 Cavalry units of the comitatenses were commanded by the magister equitum, infantry units by the magister peditum.
 When a small field-army was assembled for a particular campaign, it was commanded by a comes.

-In the Notitia Dignitatum (Register of Dignitaries) – a list of Roman civil and military posts, compiled round-about 400 (its precise date and purpose are subjects of much debate) – the limitanei of Britain are under the command of two officers: the dux Britanniarum (Duke of the Britains) and the comes litoris Saxonici (Count of the Saxon Shore).
+In the Notitia Dignitatum (Register of Dignitaries) – a list of Roman civil and military posts, compiled round-about 400 (its precise date and purpose are subjects of much debate) – the limitanei of Britain are under the command of two officers: the dux Britanniarum (duke of the Britains) and the comes litoris Saxonici (count of the Saxon Shore).